 When you are doing your runs, it is normal to have some expectations on your first ultramarathon.
-It can go to opposite directions.
+It can go to opposite directions like a targeted traffic on the loose.
 You can either have an over-anticipation of the event and train harder and better in order to finish the race in record time or be totally discouraged because of different factors like speed, pace, and cadence.

-Your first marathon will not be an Amsterdam holiday.
+Your first marathon will not be an Amsterdam holiday where you can can relax in cheap hotels.
 It will actually be a challenge to the mind more than your physical readiness.
 But whatever you are going through, you must make some good expectations before your run:

 It will be exciting

 You have waited months for this.
 All the hard work, all the early morning jogs, and all the huge sacrifices will now come into fruition.
 You will not run your first ultramarathon.
 It will be fun.
 It will be exciting.
 And it will be nerve-wracking.
-Although you know the route like an Amsterdam canal tour, you will still feel that the path is longer and tougher.
+Although you know the route like an Amsterdam canal tour, you will still feel that the path is longer and tougher as if it's your first time to Amsterdam.
 Expect that you will feel different emotions before, during, and after the race.

 Although this is a race where hundreds of participants will join you in running the length of the competition, at the end of the day, it will be a race between you and yourself alone.
 You will fight the urge to give up.
 You will say to yourself that you can do one kilometer more.
 You will push yourself to limits that you never thought possible.